-Key performance areas (KPAs) KPAs established for each group and division have a
+Key performance areas (KPAs)

+KPAs established for each group and division have a future focus and comprise the following:

-- Financial driver per group
+- · Financial driver per group

-- Board-priority initiatives
+- · Board-priority initiatives

 - Group-specific KPAs

 Financial initiatives constitute 20% of the individual compact, and Board-priority initiatives constitute 30%.
 Group-specific KPAs per group ensure that key areas defined by Exco are addressed, and constitutes 50% of the compact.